 Watch out for flat interest rate loans

 Well, we slagged off APRs earlier, but there's a much worse measure out there.
-It's commonly used in the car loan market, but can occasionally be used for personal loans or in-store sales loans.
+It's sometimes used by car dealers trying to make car finance loans sound cheaper.

 If the three little letters A, P and R don't follow the rate of a personal or car loan… danger!
 APRs automatically mean the rate is charged on any outstanding debt.
 Borrow £5,000 over 5 years and by the last year you only pay interest on the amount remaining, say £1,000.
 At 6% APR the total interest is £800.